 Figure 11: Engineered feature (connection forward).
 [Format: flow count, time delta features (min, max, mean), packet length features (min, max, mean, total), packet count features (min, max, mean, total)]

-With regards to the calculation of reverse features the process is very similar.
+With regards to the calculation of reverse features, the process is very similar.
 Since it is the reverse direction, the source IP and destination IP addresses are swapped in the SDIPT.
 The modified SDIPT value is then checked against RW_NETFLOW object dictionary.
 If there is no match, the reverse features are all zeros.
-If there is a match, then the attribute list for the reverse RW_NETFLOW object are validated to ensure that the values are within the RW and lastly the engineered features are calculated.
-It is important to note that no new values are added to the attribute list for the reverse RW_NETFLOW objects since the reverse object is not the target netflow thus there is no network metrics to be added.
+If there is a match, then the attribute lists for the reverse RW_NETFLOW object are validated to ensure that the values are within the RW and lastly the engineered features are calculated.
+It is important to note that no new values are added to the attribute list for the reverse RW_NETFLOW objects since the reverse object is not the target netflow, thus there is no network metrics to be added.

 Ultimately, the four categories of engineered features are added to the CSV file containing the engineered feature data and the RW moves onto the next netflow in the list.
 This implementation is overall quite efficient; however, efficiency does decrease with the number of RW_NETFLOW objects in the dictionary as well as how much information each RW_NETFLOW object is ‘holding’.
 As a result, larger RW sizes take longer to generate.
 It is also compatible with a near real-time system as it does not require the netflow to be all in one CSV file, instead it can generate the engineered features for the individual netflow immediately upon receiving the basic network metrics (ip addresses, timestamp, etc…) and then can pass it along to the classifier.
 While the history of previous netflows is maintained in RW_NETFLOW object.